thanhpv2102/cocosda-youtube-crawl-preprocess/README.md

-# YouTube data pipeline for crawling and pre-processing
+# VLSP 2022 & O-COCOSDA 2022 - YouTube data pipeline for crawling and pre-processing

 ## Dependencies